How to give CPR to a child

 Give 1 minute of CPR if on your own

 If you're on your own, give the child one minute of CPR before going for help.
 That is about 3 cycles of 30 compressions to 2 rescue breaths (after having given those 5 initial ones).
-For an adult, getting help and an AED as soon as possible are absolutely vital; for a child, we give them this one minute of CPR before we get that help and an AED if we're on our own.
+For an adult, getting help and an AED as soon as possible are absolutely vital; for a child, we give them this one minute of CPR before we get that help and an AED if we're on our own, to oxygenate their cells.